-contradicts the interests of their clients and hinders the exercise of their clients' rights, from admitting a link between the client and the crime alleged to have been committed contrary to the interests of the client, or admitting the guilt of the client; declaring a reconciliation between the client and the victim; admitting a civil claim filed against a client, or withdrawing a complaint submitted on behalf of a client, against the client's interests.
+The Law imposes certain obligations on advocates.
+They are obliged to observe the requirements of the law and to use all means available by law to defend the interests of their clients; maintain advocates' secrecy, the oath and ethics of advocates; they are prohibited from taking any action that contradicts the interests of their clients and hinders the exercise of their clients' rights, from admitting a link between the client and the crime alleged to have been committed contrary to the interests of the client, or admitting the guilt of the client; declaring a reconciliation between the client and the victim; admitting a civil claim filed against a client, or from withdrawing a complaint in his or her defence.
 114 Advocates are prohibited from disseminating facts which became known to them as a result of representation of their clients without the permission of the client; disseminating information which may damage morals, public order in the democratic society or state safety; and disseminating information in cases where there is a need to protect the interests of minors, and the private and family life of the parties.
-115 Advocates are prohibited from using secrecy for their own or a third party's personal interests, 116 and they cannot refuse to defend a client once they have undertaken to do so.117 The Law specifically mentions that advocates must comply with the Law On Combating the Legalisation of Money and Other Assets Obtained by Illegal Means and the Financing of Terrorism.
+115 Advocates are prohibited from using secrecy for their own or a third party's personal interests, 116 and they cannot refuse to defend a client once they have undertaken to do so.
+117 The law specifically mentions that advocates must comply with the Law "On combating the legalisation of money and other assets obtained by illegal means and the financing of terrorism".
 118

-The Law specifies that advocates bear financial responsibility for damage to property of their clients.
+The law specifies that advocates bear financial responsibility for damage to property of their clients.
 119 Advocates may not acquire property of their clients which is contested.
 120 Advocates should regularly undergo professional training and improvement of their qualification.
 121 The Code of Ethics introduces some additional requirements, such as a requirement of politeness, objectivity or political neutrality which are vague and raise concerns about their possible improper use against lawyers.
 In particular, the requirement of politeness is a term that allows for a subjective judgment.
 Furthermore, the requirement of political neutrality is problematic since lawyers, unlike judges, are not required to be impartial - being partisan in defending their clients is an essential part of the lawyers' professional role.
-As the UN Special Rapporteur on Independence of Judges and Lawyers said: "[l]awyers are not expected to be impartial in the
+As the UN Special Rapporteur on Independence of Judges and Lawyers